effectpears/zepp-downloader/README.md

 ```
 Run the script regularly, e.g. via cron, to generate the fit files.

+# WIP / TO DO

+check the sport mapping !

+> [!NOTE]
+Please open an issue if the assignment is incorrect; I haven't been able to test everything yet.
+The watches may also have different sports modes.

 # gemini / copilot generated :-)
 myself i wear a "Amazfit Stratos 3".
 It may be different for other watches, and the script may not work.